bjorn-helgaas/nodemcu-firmware/README.md

 - Up-to-date documentation at [https://nodemcu.readthedocs.io](https://nodemcu.readthedocs.io)

 ### LFS support
 In July 2018 support for a Lua Flash Store (LFS) was introduced.
 LFS allows Lua code and its associated constant data to be executed directly out of flash-memory; just as the firmware itself is executed.
-This now enables NodeMCU developers to create **Lua applications with up to 256Kb** Lua code and read-only constants executing out of flash.
+This enables NodeMCU developers to create **Lua applications with up to 256Kb** Lua code and read-only constants executing out of flash.
 All of the RAM is available for read-write data!

 # Programming Model